top of page

 Resources

-• Hell There are three basic schools of thought in genuine, biblical Christianity on how to understand the passages in the scriptures about hell.
-Each Christian should adopt the view he believes to be correct after impartially considering the most reliable Bible scholarship.
+• Hell There are three schools of thought within biblical Christianity on how to understand the scriptural passages about hell.

 The second-most favored interpretation takes at face value verses like John 3:16, "For God so loved the world that he gave his one and only son, that whoever believes in him will not perish but

 have eternal life."
-In other words, immortality is a gift God grants to those who believe in Christ, and for those who reject him, life ends forever soon after the time of their earthly death.
+In other words, those who do not believe will perish.
+Immortality is a gift God grants to those who are united to Christ, while for those who keep separate from him, life ends forever soon after the time of their earthly death.
 This view is sometimes called conditional immortality.

 Coming in a distant third is the understanding that those who do not put their trust in Christ in this life will have continuing opportunities to do so after death, and everyone will do so eventually.
 In the meantime, those who haven't will be in a painful state of separation from God.
 This is called Christian universalism.

-The conditional-immortality view has been gaining adherents.
-The universalist view is seen as much the most questionable of the three by most Christians, whether scholars or laymen.
+The conditional-immortality view has a growing following.
+The universalist view is seen as much the most questionable by most Christians, whether scholars or laypeople.
 However, holding it is not incompatible with being a saved follower of Jesus.

 I myself have become convinced of conditional immortality.
-It's the relevant biblical passages that persuaded me.
-At the same time, I must say I'm glad it appears to be true, since from our limited human standpoint it seems more in accord with God's overall nature for the unsaved to perish than for them to suffer eternally.
+This is on the basis of my examining relevant biblical passages with an attempt at objectivity, but I must say I hoped CI would appear to be true.
+To me (from my admittedly very limited human standpoint), for the unsaved to perish seems more in accord with God's nature than for them to suffer eternally.

 • The Bible Believing that the Bible contains no errors whatsoever is not required in order to be a saved follower of Jesus Christ.
 If God allowed one of the authors to make an error regarding something minor, that's no reason to think he allowed errors in important matters such as who Jesus is and how to be saved through him.